amberstarlight/website/src/blog/posts/2025/from-analogue-to-digital.md

 up to 4K, and they would do a better job at it than any internal scaler in a typical television set, alongside the ability to do additional video processing on these sources.
 This would be an attractive proposition for 7th generation consoles, and even PCs!
-I could run all my HDMI sources through a HDMI 4K switcher and then a single cable into the TV would simplify the digital side of my setup.
+I could run all my HDMI sources through an HDMI 4K switcher and then a single cable into the TV would simplify the digital side of my setup.